-What Causes Fibroids?
+What Causes Uterine Fibroids?

-So, the real question is, what causes fibroids?
+The real question is, what causes fibroids?

 Here’s what we *do* know, and how we ultimately can learn to support our body in a way that leads to the diminished likelihood or continued growth of fibroids.
+And this is true whether they be submucosal fibroids, intramural fibroids, if they are inside of the uterus, outside of the uterus, or on the wall of the uterus.

 Big Factors

 Excess estrogen has a lot of factors at play, from perimenopause to xenoestrogens to thyroid and adrenal issues.
-What makes the situation tough, though, is this fibroids have can have progesterone receptors alongside estrogen receptors (in some cases, progesterone blockers known as SPRMs have been used to reduce fibroids).
-So it’s not always clean-cut.
+What can make the situation tough, though, is this fibroids have can have progesterone receptors alongside estrogen receptors (in some cases,

 ✨Liver issues.
 This is a huge factor, which connects directly to excess estrogen.
 How your liver is metabolizing (or “detoxing”) estrogen is just as – or maybe more – important than estrogen in and of itself.